 While it may be tempting to grab a boxed mix to satisfy that brownie craving, this recipe is so easy to follow that it’s worth making from scratch!
 These homemade treats have just 8 ingredients and 4 easy steps.
-They are extra-thick brownies are also everything a brownie should be: they’re cakey, fudgy, full of rich chocolate flavor, and they even have that classic crinkly and shiny top.
+These extra-thick brownies are also everything a brownie should be: they’re cakey, fudgy, full of rich chocolate flavor, and they even have that classic crinkly and shiny top.

 These brownies are super easy to make, so they don’t use too many ingredients.
 Here’s what you will need to make these brownies: